hbsullivan/mr-robogers-neighborhood/README.md

 Use triple backticks at the beginning and end of your tests to have them formatted as code on your README.

-Describe: countingUp()
+Describe: countUp()

 Test: "It should return an array of numbers from 0 to the user's inputted number"
-Code: beepBoop(5);
+Code: countUpArray(5);
 Expected Output: [0, 1, 2, 3, 4, 5]

 Describe: beepBoop(countUp)

-Test: "It should return an array with all numbers containing a 3 replaced with 'Won't you be my neighbor?'"
+Test: "It should return an array with 3 being replaced with 'Won't you be my neighbor?'"
-code: beepBoop(countUp)
+code: beepBoop(5)
-countUp = [0,1,2,3,4,5]
 Expected Output: [0,1,2,"won't you be my neighbor",4,5]